 Since the task is metric learning, the model has to be trained to find similarities between correct “mention” – ”entity” pairs and dissimilarities between incorrect pairs.
-Such the model can’t be trained on the positive pairs only, because it will not be trained to differentiate between correct and incorrect links.
-From the other side, we can’t assign for each mention all negative entities, because our dataset will be expanded by the power-law with the number of mentions, which may be challenging for the relatively big training EL datasets.
+Such a model can’t be trained on the positive pairs only because it will not be trained to differentiate between correct and incorrect links.
+On the other side, we can’t assign for each mention all negative entities because our dataset will be expanded by the power-law with the number of mentions, which may be challenging for the relatively big training EL datasets.

-So, to train the EL model, some sampling procedure has to be considered, for example, triplet loss, which works with the triplet “mention” – ”correct entity” – ”incorrect entity”.
-Also, one may use the special in-batch sampling: the batch of positive pairs could be expanded by negative samples via assigning for each mention in the batch random entity from a given batch, linked to other mention.
+So, to train the entity linking model, some sampling procedure has to be considered, for example, triplet loss, which works with the triplet “mention” – ”correct entity” – ”incorrect entity”.
+Also, one may use special in-batch sampling: the batch of positive pairs could be expanded by negative samples by assigning for each mention in the batch a random entity from a given batch linked to another mention.

 As the accuracy metrics, we used several metrics for better model accuracy measurement: